 Sanity-Saving Details for Families

 I don’t know about you, but I like a resort that makes everything easiest for me, especially when taking the tadpoles skiing.
 When I am skiing by myself, I can handle a more rugged, no-frills approach.
 When skiing with my family, I find that I enjoy those frills because they make my day much easier.
 Leap and I have a lot of sanity-saving tips for a family ski trip, but I had one of my favorite days of skiing with children at Northstar.
 The resort provides wagons so you do not have to carry anything.
-It offers comfortable places to just lounge about and relax in the village après ski while the tadpoles enjoyed free s’mores, snow play and a bungee trampoline.
+It offers comfortable places to just lounge about and relax in the village après ski while the tadpoles enjoy free s’mores, snow play and a bungee trampoline.
 I guess you can say that as a mom, I know that making sure the kids are happy skiers keeps me hoppy too!

 Using Statistics to Pick the Right Tahoe Ski Resort

-Heavenly: Peak elevation is 10,067 and base is 6,255.
-It offers 4,800 skiable acres with 97 runs, 28 lifts and 360 inches of annual snowfall.
+- Heavenly: Peak elevation is 10,067 feet and the base is 6,255 feet.
+It offers 4,704 skiable acres with 97 runs, 28 lifts, two terrain parks, and 360 inches of annual snowfall.

-Kirkwood: Peak elevation is 9,800 and the base is 7,800.
-It offers 2300 acres with 86 runs, 15 lifts and 354 inches of annual snowfall.
+- Kirkwood: Peak elevation is 9,800 feet and the base is 7,800 feet.
+It offers 2,300 acres with 86 runs, 15 lifts and 354 inches of annual snowfall.
 It has three cross-country trail systems.

-- Palisades Tahoe Olympic Valley area: Peak elevation is 9,050 and base is 6,200.
-It offers 2,400 acres, 170 runs and 29 lifts (including a 28-person funitel and 110-person aerial tram) with 450 inches of annual snowfall.
+- Palisades Tahoe Olympic Valley area: Peak elevation is 9,050 feet and the base is 6,200 feet.
+It offers 2,400 acres, 170+ runs, five terrain parks and 29 lifts (including a 28-person funitel and 110-person aerial tram) with 450 inches of annual snowfall.

-Alpine Meadows: Peak elevation is 8,637 and base is 6,935.
+- Palisades Tahoe Alpine Meadows area: Peak elevation is 8,637 feet and the base is 6,935 feet.
 It has 2,400 acres with over 100 runs, 13 lifts and 450 annual inches of snowfall.

-Northstar: Its peak is 8,610 and base is 6,330.
+- Northstar: Its peak is 8,610 feet and the base is 6,330 feet.
 It offers 3,170 acres of skiable terrain with 100 trails and 20 lifts.
-It gets 300 inches of snow per year and offers 14.7 miles of cross-country trails.
+It gets 350 inches of snow per year and offers 14.7 miles of cross-country trails.

-- Homewood: Its peak is 7,881 and base is 6,223.
-It offers 1,260 acres with 64 runs, 8 lifts and 400 inches of snowfall annually.
+- Homewood: Its peak is 7,880 feet and its base is 6,230 feet.
+It offers 1,260 acres with 67 runs, eight lifts, four terrain parks and 450 inches of snowfall annually.
 It also offers over 750 acres of snowcat-accessible terrain, with a Snowcat summit elevation of 8,740 feet.